Indian Studies (IS)

 IS 253.
 Lakota Languages IV.
 3 Credits.

 IS 344.
-Education and American Indians.
+Boarding Schools and Their Legacies.
 3 Credits.

 IS 356.
 Law, Culture, and Communities.
 3 Credits.